ranzlee/razorx/README.md

 **_Update the TodosPage component with the `@* NEW *@` code._**

 - Add the HTML `dialog` element to the page and assign it the `id` specified in the `RxModalTrigger`'s `ModalId`.
-- In this case, the `RxModalTextNode` is used as the modal's title.
+- The `RxModalTextNode` is used as the modal's title.
 - The `RxModalDismiss` component is a button that will close the modal.
 - The `RxModalAction` component is a button that can issue an `hx-` request.
 In this case, the request is a DELETE to the `/todos` endpoint.
 The `RouteValue` set on the `RxModalTrigger` will be appended to the endpoint, so the final endpoint is `DELETE: todos/{id}`.
 - The `hx-disabled-elt` attribute will disable the button while the request is in-flight.